| Title: | Genetic Algorithm and Particle Swarm Optimization |

 best.pn.fitness |

-numeric vector which i-th row is the value of
+numeric vector whose i-th element is the value of

 best.nh.fitness |

-numeric vector which i-th row is the value of
+numeric vector whose i-th element is the value of

 iter |